xpmethod/rikersbot/day-3.md

    - Count the characters etc.

 3. Writing Workshop (1.5 hr)
   * Prompt: What do you dream about?
 What do you do with computers?
 What's the funniest thing you heard last month?
-What do computers do for you?
+What do computers do for you?\*

-   *Writing is done on the machines*
+   <sup>\*</sup>Writing is done on the machines.*

 4. Team Meetings (~10 Min)
  * Coding - Dennis